muratk5n/thirdwave/en/README.md

 coupon when there are ones with 4-5% coupon?
 Rising rates will lead exactly to that.
 Except a few fools who think gold is protection against "money being debased", most will sell gold.

 ---

-Oil spills are enough to make switch to green fuels.
-Anyone can see the damage there, it is clear-and-present danger.
-Green fuel pipeline instead of oil pipeline would have saved California's beaches just the previous year.

----

-Need to transition to discussing climate solutions than expanding 'awareness' on climate change.
-Some solutions can garner broad support, and have good economics behind them.

----